 What is beverage cost on a charcuterie board?

-Beverage cost is the percentage of your selling price that goes toward drinks.
-With a charcuterie board with wine pairing, you combine food cost (cheese, cured meats, nuts) with beverage cost (wines).
-Together, they shouldn't exceed 35-40% of your selling price.
+Beverage cost represents the percentage of your selling price consumed by drinks.
+For charcuterie boards with wine pairings, you're merging food costs (cheese, cured meats, nuts) with beverage expenses (wines).
+Combined, they shouldn't breach 35-40% of your selling price.

 Selling price: €45.00 incl.
 9% VAT (€41.28 excl.
 VAT)